-The Arcata City Council is composed of five members elected at large by the citizens of Arcata to be the legislative policy-making branch of city government.
+The Arcata City Council is composed of five members elected at large by the registered voters of Arcata to be the legislative policy-making branch of city government.
 The Council directs the course of local government through its power to adopt ordinances, levy taxes, award contracts, and appoint certain city officers, commissions and committees.

 Be at least 18 years of age

-Be a registered voter, registered at and residing at an address within the city limits of Arcata
+Be a registered voter, registered at and residing at an address within the city limits of Arcata.

-Gather a minimum of 20, and not more than 30, signatures of voters registered at an address within the city limits of Arcata
+Prospective candidates must gather a minimum of 20, and not more than 30, signatures of voters registered at an address within the city limits of Arcata

 Under the Political Reform Act administered by the Fair Political Practices Commission (FPPC), City Clerks are the local Filing Officers for their cities.
 The Filing Officer is the person who receives and retains original Statements of Economic Interests (FPPC Form 700) and pre-election campaign statements for candidates and ballot measures.